le717/LDR-Importer/README.md

 Releases
 ========

-All releases for version 1.0 onward are hosted using [GitHub Releases](https://github.com/le717/Blender-2.6-LDraw-Importer/releases).
+All releases from version 1.0 onward are hosted using [GitHub Releases](https://github.com/le717/Blender-2.6-LDraw-Importer/releases).
 All previous releases are hosted on Triangle717's personal [SourceForge.net account](http://sourceforge.net/projects/le717.u/files/Blender/Blender%202.6%20LDraw%20Importer/).
+It is always recommended that you get the newest release.

 License
 =======
 <a target="_blank" href="http://www.ldraw.org/"><img src="Documentation/Official_LDraw_Logo.png" /></a>
+LDraw™ is a trademark owned and licensed by the Estate of James Jessiman.
+This script is not developed by the developers of The LDraw System of Parts.

 This script is licensed under the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).